The Exeter Life Insurance Reviews 2022

 Accidental Death Benefit

-Accidental death benefit is a significant additional benefit at no extra cost on the Exeter’s Real and Managed policies.
+The accidental death benefit is a significant additional benefit at no extra cost on the Exeter’s Real and Managed policies.

 Accidental death provides cover between when a policy application is submitted lasting until it is approved.